-2 new directors added Maryrose T. Sylvester Patrick J. Ward
+2 new directors added Maryrose Sylvester Patrick J. Ward

-Chair of the Board succession William D. Watkins to succeed Michael D. Capellas
+Chair of the Board succession William D. Watkins became Board Chair

 The Nominating, Governance and Public Responsibility Committee generally recruits, evaluates, and recommends nominees for our Board based upon recommendations from our directors and management.
 From time to time, we retain an independent, third-party search firm to help identify potential candidates.
 The Nominating, Governance and Public Responsibility Committee will consider recommendations submitted by shareholders and will evaluate such prospective nominees using the same standards that are applicable for all Board candidates.
 Shareholders can recommend qualified candidates for our Board by contacting our company secretary at Flex Ltd., 2 Changi South Lane, Singapore 486123.
 Submissions for individuals who meet the criteria outlined above will be forwarded to the Nominating, Governance and Public Responsibility Committee for review and consideration.
-Shareholder recommendations for our 2025 annual general meeting should be made before February 25, 2025 to ensure adequate time for meaningful consideration.
-We did not receive any such recommendations from our shareholders for the 2024 annual general meeting.
+Shareholder recommendations for our 2026 annual general meeting should be made before February 24, 2026 to ensure adequate time for meaningful consideration.
+We did not receive any such recommendations from our shareholders for the 2025 annual general meeting.